 FINDING: The applicant proposes to install and extend all new utility lines underground.
-To ensure compliance with the above criterion, following condition of approval has been proposed by the applicant.
+To ensure compliance with the above criteria, following condition of approval has been added.

-Underground Utilities: All new electrical, telephone or other utility lines shall be underground unless otherwise approved by the city.
+Underground Utilities: At all times, all new electrical, telephone or other utility lines shall be underground unless otherwise approved by the city.